VIEW SPA & FITNESS OPTIONS

-In a similar style to the Traditional Moroccan Massage, this treatment concentrates on the back and is recommended for aches, pains and general stress and tension.
+In the similar style as Moroccan Oriental Massage, this treatment concentrates on the back and is recommended for aches, pain, general stress and tension.

 In respect to local traditions the Spa and the Oriental Hammam have opted for separate ladies and gentlemen’s operating hours.